pranshumeshram/MY_DATA_ANALYTICS_PROJECTS/3. ADVANCE LEVEL Nirula's Data Analytics Project/README.md

 Filters to view SKU and outlet-level data

-## 6. PARETO ANALYSIS (3 LEVELS)
+## 6. 80-20 ANALYSIS (3 LEVELS)

 Cumulative contribution charts to identify top SKUs, outlets, and months

-80/20 analysis to focus on highest impact areas
+PARETO analysis to focus on highest impact areas

 ## 7. PRICE VOLUME MIX AND VARIANCE ANALYSIS